aaronalbinson/avenuelibrarycodeclub/src/pages/index.md

   - dark: true
     paragraph: >-
       Welcome to our code club website.
 Avenue library code club is a free club for children ages 9 - 13 to work on projects with code.
-Our club run by volunteers in the local area is part of the a [network of code clubs](https://codeclub.org/en/) in the UK.
+Our club, which is run by volunteers in the local area, is part of the a [network of code clubs](https://codeclub.org/en/) in the UK.